-One non-locally acquired human WNV case was reported by the Contra Costa County Department of Public Health.
-The patient reported being bitten while traveling in another county in California and was listed as 'recovering' as of the February 2016.
+Four human cases of WNV were reported by the Contra Costa County Department of Public Health in 2016, one in west county, two in central county and one in east county.
+Due to patient confidentiality requirements, information on specific locations of residence, travel history, date of onset of illness and final outcome were not available.
 The vast majority of milder cases go un-tested and unreported since they may be asymptomatic (no symptoms) or mistaken for 'the flu'.

-Equine (horse) cases are no longer being actively tracked due to cutbacks in the statewide veterinary diseases surveillance program, but one non-fatal horse case was reported in East County (the horse was unvaccinated).
-An effective vaccine for horses has been available for several years; human vaccines are still not available.
+No equine (horse) cases were reported in Contra Costa County by the California Department of Food and Agriculture, although there were 21 cases reported statewide.
+An effective vaccine for horses has been available for several years and the vast majority of cases are unvaccinated horses.
+A human vaccine is not available.

-Statewide in 2015 for West Nile virus, 798 human cases and 14 fatalities were reported.
-Although this is not a record number of cases (there were 880 reported in 2008), 544 of them were neuroinvasive cases, more than in any previous year.
-The Centers for Disease Control and Prevention reports that there are typically 30 to 70 non-neuroinvasive (West Nile fever) cases for every case of neurological disease, so as many as 38,000 Californians may have had West-Nile related illness in 2015, the vast majority of which were never reported or diagnosed.
+Statewide, 421 human cases and 18 fatalities were reported in 2016, down from 801 cases reported the previous year.
+The majority, 314 of them, were neuroinvasive cases.
+The California Department of Public Health reports that there are typically 30 to 70 non-neuroinvasive (West Nile fever) cases for every reported case of neurological disease, so as many as 22,000 Californians may have had West-Nile related illnesses in 2016, the vast majority of which were never diagnosed or reported.